alexeymorgunov/unixshellcourse/Notes.md

 * *Backticks* work as command substitution.
 * *Double quotes* preserve everything except variables and backquoted expressions.
 * *Double parentheses* are used for arithmetic operations.
-* *Braces* are used for parameter expansion, and also to identify variables unambiguously.
+* *Braces* are used for parameter expansion, and also to identify variables unambiguously (among other things).
 * *Brackets* are a bit more complicated. *Single brackets* use builtin simple test evaluation, while *Double brackets* are more modern and generally more compatible but not all shells have them.
 See [Shell scripting](#shell-scripting) for more examples and [here](http://stackoverflow.com/questions/2188199/how-to-use-double-or-single-bracket-parentheses-curly-braces) and [here](http://serverfault.com/questions/52034/what-is-the-difference-between-double-and-single-square-brackets-in-bash) for some discussion.
 ```bash
 echo $HOME #what you expect, evaluates the variable